threefoldfoundation/info_legal/src/farmer_terms_conditions_parts/part_9_capacity_sales.md

 * CU = [Compute Units](https://wiki.threefold.io/#/cloud_units)
 * SU = [Storage Units](https://wiki.threefold.io/#/cloud_units)

+The pricing is expressed as follows:

 * CP = Compute Unit price - expressed in USD
 * SP = Storage Unit price - expressed in USD

 * T = Token price in USD at time of capacity reservation

 Certified Farmers are free to determine the pricing of their IT Capacity.
-DIY (Do It Yourself) farmers do not have this freedom, TF Foundation will at best intent define the price for capacity for DIY farmers, this might change in the future and will be communicated accordingly.
+DIY (Do It Yourself) farmers have to rely on the TF Foundation to set the price of the CU and SU.
+TF Foundation will do this with all best intentions in mind.

 The IT capacity is sold through the TF Explorer using the smart contract for IT concept.
 TF Explorer is like the marketplace for the IT capacity see http://explorer.grid.tf/